Does this test have other names?

 gluten.
 Gluten is found in wheat, barley, and rye products.
 Your body makes antibodies to the gluten called endomysial antibodies (EMA).
-These autoantibodies cause intestinal to malnutrition, among other problems.
+These autoantibodies cause your to malnutrition, among other problems.

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have celiac disease.
+You may need this test if your healthcare provider believes that you have celiac disease.
 Symptoms of celiac disease include: